sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 ### Verifying our Download

-Before you install KeePassXC from this downloaded file, it is recommended that you verify the signature of your download.
+Before you install KeePassXC from this downloaded file, **it is recommended that you verify your download**.
 By verifying the signatures of KeePassXC releases, you can prove the authenticity and integrity of the downloaded file.
 This guarantees that the file you just downloaded was originally created by the KeePassXC Team and that its contents haven't been tampered with on the way.

 If you're comfortable using the command line, you can learn how to verify your download on [the Verifying Signatures page](https://keepassxc.org/verifying-signatures) of the KeePassXC website.